Bruno (footballer, born 1984): Flamengo

-At his new side, Bruno arrived in the same week Diego, the first team goalkeeper at the time, suffered an injury.
-He instantly replaced incumbent Diego as first choice goalkeeper.
-He made his début in a match against Internacional and then delivered some impressive performances, cementing his starting position between the posts for the rest of the season.
-In 2007, he became a fan favourite for his great showings, especially on penalties, by making three saves in the Rio de Janeiro State Championship 2007 finals against Botafogo, helping Flamengo become the champions.
-Throughout the year, it was speculated that Bruno would depart for Europe, with MSI wishing to cash-in on him, and the goalkeeper was linked with Barcelona.
+Bruno arrived in the same week that incumbent first choice Diego suffered an injury and quickly became a fan-favourite for his impressive showings, especially when he made three penalty saves to win Flamengo the Campeonato Carioca over Botafogo.
+Throughout the year, it was speculated that Bruno would depart for Europe, with MSI wishing to cash in on him and rumours of a move to Barcelona surfacing.

 For around €3 million, Flamengo sealed a permanent deal with Bruno in 2008, with the player stating his desire to be with the rubro-negro for the foreseeable future.
 Bruno scored his first professional goal on 23 April 2008, from a free kick, which led the way for a crucial 2–0 victory over Coronel Bolognesi in the Copa Libertadores.
-Bruno scored his second goal on 23 October 2008, in a penalty kick against Coritiba.
-He scored his third goal for Flamengo on 4 February 2009, in a free kick, against Mesquita.
+Bruno scored his second goal, a penalty against Coritiba, on 23 October 2008.
+He scored his third goal for Flamengo on 4 February 2009 against Mesquita from a free kick.

-After the retirement of Fábio Luciano, in May 2009, Bruno became team captain.
-On 12 July 2009, Bruno completed, against São Paulo, his 100th match for Flamengo in the Brazilian Série A, the game finished in a 2–2 draw.
+After the retirement of Fábio Luciano in May 2009, Bruno became captain.
+On 12 July 2009, he played his 100th match for Flamengo in the Brazilian Série A, a 2–2 draw with São Paulo.
+Bruno then made a tribute to Zé Carlos, who died that same month, by wearing the ex-Flamengo goalkeeper's name on the back of his shirt for the remainder of the 2009 season.

 His fourth career goal, this time from a free kick, was for Flamengo on 26 May 2010, in a Campeonato Brasileiro match which they lost 2–1 to Fluminense.

-In July 2010, Flamengo announced the club had suspended Bruno's contract as a result of the murder investigation and the club lawyer would no longer act in his defence.
+In July 2010, Flamengo announced the club had suspended Bruno's contract as a result of the murder investigation, and the club's lawyer would no longer act in his defence.